TI Complaint Form – Updated Feb 2014

 Progress of the technical institutes is monitored regularly through three reporting mechanisms.

 Placement – This report monitors whether graduates of the technical institutes are getting jobs in their chosen career fields.
 It also tracks the average starting salary for graduates, and the percentage of graduates that stay in South Dakota.

 Enrollment – This report keeps track of fall enrollment trends from year to year, to make sure programs are still meeting the needs of today’s students.

 Retention – This report monitors the number of students who return to continue their studies from term to term and successfully earn a degree at the program and institution level.

-For more information about any one of the technical institutes, click on their respective logos below.
 For questions about the technical institutes’ role in workforce development, contact Keley Smith-Keller at the Department of Education’s Division of Career & Technical Education at (605) 220-3714.

 NOTE: South Dakota’s public universities are governed by the Board of Regents.

 SD Board of Regents